Creamy Potato Bacon Soup

 Once you have all the ingredients, it’s time to make this Creamy Potato Bacon Soup happen!

-- Oven bake – less clean up, bacon cooks more evenly, and by far my favorite way to make bacon.
+- Oven-bake – less clean up, bacon cooks more evenly, and by far my favorite way to make bacon.
 To do this, bake bacon on a lined baking sheet for 15 minutes, or until it reaches your desired doneness.

-- Pan fried – it takes less time to pan fry the bacon than it does to bake them, but there’s more clean up, grease will splatter onto your stovetop, and you’ll have to attend to the bacon while it cooks, compared to oven baking the bacon.
+- Pan-fried – it takes less time to pan fry the bacon than it does to bake them, but there’s more clean up, grease will splatter onto your stovetop, and you’ll have to attend to the bacon while it cooks, compared to oven baking the bacon.

 Once soup boils, add potatoes and salt.
 We will be adding more salt later but we are adding salt here to season the potatoes while they boil.

 Using a potato masher or immersion blender, mash potatoes in soup briefly until they are in small chunks.
+If you don’t have either, you can use a fork to break potato into smaller pieces.

 Then add cheddar cheese, sour cream and bacon to Loaded Baked Potato Soup.
 Stir and cook for a few more minutes to combine the flavors.
-Add salt and pepper to taste to open up the flavors.

 Don’t forget to garnish!
 I like to add more bacon pieces, cheese, and chives to my Creamy Potato Bacon Soup.